EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

             python -m pipx ensurepath
             python -m pipx install muse-os

-    - After this, MUSE will be available to use system wide symply by invoking ``muse`` in the terminal.
+    - After this, MUSE will be available to use system wide simply by invoking ``muse`` in the terminal, for example ``muse --model default``.

-    This might work for you without any issues, but we strongly encourage you to read through the sections below to understand what these commands mean.

 Launching a terminal
 ~~~~~~~~~~~~~~~~~~~~